-The location of your office is important for commuting purposes if employees can’t work remotely. revealed that 18 of the 20 most popular areas for young professionals are in the London area.
+The location of your office is important for commuting purposes if employees can’t work remotely.
+Research from Lloyds Bank revealed that 18 of the 20 most popular areas for young professionals are in the London area.
 The other two are Hove and central Brighton.
 But these areas are pricey.

 Other popular locales include south Manchester and areas in Newcastle, Sheffield and Nottingham.
 In terms of affordability, Durham, Nottingham and Liverpool are best bets for those 22-39, according to property consultancy Knight Frank.